-- 7.1 14 letters of representation have been received from neighbouring residents objecting to the proposals, outlining the following concerns (summarised): - The proposals will result in a significant increase in congestion along Williamson Lane, which would be detrimental to highway safety - The density of development is considered to be too high, given the pressure that the increase in population would place on the capacity of local schools and doctors surgeries - The proposal will result in additional traffic congestion on Manchester Road in particular and Ashton Hill Lane will become more congested during peak times - The construction phase of the development would have a detrimental impact on the residential amenity of neighbouring properties through dust, noise and disturbance and appropriate compensation should be offered to the affected residents - The creation of a right turn on Manchester Road as part of the access arrangements into the south eastern corner of the development will result in a highway safety hazard and infringe on the ability of the occupiers of the dwellings on the southern side of Manchester Road to access their properties - The Manchester Road access should be the emergency access point, as the impact of the other two points of access (on Ashton Hill Lane and Williamson Lane) would result in a far less severe impact on highway safety - Pre-application discussions with between the applicant and Aldwinians Rugby Club (to the east of the site) had suggested that part of the application site would be given over to the provision of an additional rugby pitch for use by the club.
+- 8.1 14 letters of representation have been received from neighbouring residents objecting to the proposals, outlining the following concerns (summarised): - The proposals will result in a significant increase in congestion along Williamson Lane, which would be detrimental to highway safety - The density of development is considered to be too high, given the pressure that the increase in population would place on the capacity of local schools and doctors surgeries - The proposal will result in additional traffic congestion on Manchester Road in particular and Ashton Hill Lane will become more congested during peak times - The construction phase of the development would have a detrimental impact on the residential amenity of neighbouring properties through dust, noise and disturbance and appropriate compensation should be offered to the affected residents - The creation of a right turn on Manchester Road as part of the access arrangements into the south eastern corner of the development will result in a highway safety hazard and infringe on the ability of the occupiers of the dwellings on the southern side of Manchester Road to access their properties - The Manchester Road access should be the emergency access point, as the impact of the other two points of access (on Ashton Hill Lane and Williamson Lane) would result in a far less severe impact on highway safety - Pre-application discussions with between the applicant and Aldwinians Rugby Club (to the east of the site) had suggested that part of the application site would be given over to the provision of an additional rugby pitch for use by the club.
 This does not form part of the submitted application - The land should continue to be used for employment purposes as this would have far less impact on highway safety than the proposed housing development - The proposals will result in severe congestion at the Audenshaw Road/Manchester Road junction, which will be detrimental to highway safety - The loss of the site for employment purposes would further diminish the economic status of Audenshaw and additional housing would not tackle the rise in anti-social activity in the area arising as a result of a decline in job opportunities.

-1 letter of support has also been submitted, highlighting the benefit of providing more housing in the area which may in turn result in more businesses returning to the area.
+One letter of support has also been submitted, highlighting the benefit of providing more housing in the area which may in turn result in more businesses returning to the area.

-8. ANAYLSIS
+9. ANAYLSIS

-- 8.1 The issues to be assessed in the determination of this planning application are: - 1) The principle of development

-2) The impact of the proposed layout, design and scale of the development on the character of the site and the surrounding area)

-3) The impact on the residential amenity of neighbouring properties

-- 4) The impact on highway safety - 5) The impact on the ecological significance of the site - 6)The impact on flood risk and environmental health - 7) Other matters
+- 9.1 The issues to be assessed in the determination of this planning application are: - 1) The principle of development - 2) The impact of the proposed layout, design and scale of the development on the character of the site and the surrounding area) - 3) The impact on the residential amenity of neighbouring properties - 4) The impact on highway safety - 5) The impact on the ecological significance of the site - 6)The impact on flood risk and environmental health - 7) Other matters permitted unless it is considered that the need for housing and the regeneration benefits of such development outweigh the need to retain the site for employment purposes.
+The policy states that, in making this assessment, the following factors should be considered:

-9. PRINCIPLE OF DEVELOPMENT
+10. PRINCIPLE OF DEVELOPMENT